Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Conclusion

 \section{Conclusion}

-In this work, we presented $\flowvel$, a continuous flow-based language model, and its flow-map-distilled counterpart $\flowmap$ which is capable of few-step generation.
-Our results challenge the prevailing belief that discrete diffusion is necessary for language modeling: $\flowvel$ matches state-of-the-art discrete diffusion models in the many-step regime, and $\flowmap$ substantially outperforms distilled discrete methods in the few-step regime including one-step generation.
+We show that language models based on continuous flows over one-hot token embeddings can outperform discrete diffusion in both quality and speed.
+Our flow language model ($\flowvel$) matches state-of-the-art discrete diffusion in the many-step regime, while our flow map language model ($\flowmap$) substantially outperforms distilled discrete methods in the few-step regime, including one-step generation.
+Central to our approach is the two-time denoiser, a novel reparameterization that places the flow map on the simplex and enables cross-entropy training.
+We further demonstrate that the continuous formulation enables inference-time guidance via autoguidance and reward-guided generation, where the flow map provides a differentiable look-ahead that is unavailable to discrete methods.

-Our method does have limitations.
-The one-hot representation requires evaluating and backpropagating through the full $|V| \times d$ embedding matrix at each training step, incurring around 30\% higher time and memory costs compared to embedding diffusion methods that update only the relevant embedding vectors.
-Future work could address this using sparse gradient techniques or structured representations.
+More broadly, our results open the door to leveraging the extensive toolkit developed for continuous generative models, including guidance, editing, and inversion, for language generation, and motivate scaling flow-based approaches to larger models and datasets.
+In addition to their inference-time benefits, we believe that $\flowmap$'s offer compelling advantages for reinforcement learning-based finetuning, where they stand to dramatically reduce the computational and memory complexity of rollouts needed to compute the terminal reward.

-More broadly, our findings open the door to leveraging the extensive toolkit developed for continuous generative models, including guidance, editing, and inversion, for language modeling, and motivate scaling flow-based approaches to larger models and datasets.
+Despite its advantages, our method does have some limitations.
+In particular, the one-hot representation requires evaluating and backpropagating through the full $|V| \times d$ embedding matrix at each training step, incurring around 30\% higher time and memory costs compared to embedding diffusion methods that update only the relevant embedding vectors.
+Future work may be able to address this using sparse gradient techniques or structured representations.